 There are many potential benefits of data sharing at individual researcher (C. Allen & Mehler, 2019; McKiernan et al., 2016), research community (e.g., Milham et al., 2018), and societal levels (e.g., Besançon et al., 2021).
 Importantly, access to data leads to a more equitable distribution of opportunities and promotes inclusion (The State of Open Data, 2022; UNESCO, 2021).
 Re-use of data facilitates greater efficiency, effectiveness, and innovation by using the same resources multiple times to create new knowledge (Burgelman et al., 2019; DuBois et al., 2018) rather than duplicating research efforts.
 Increased transparency and more focus on reproducibility enables verification of findings, and re-analysis when improved methods are developed.
 Specifically at the researcher level, sharing data enhances the visibility of research, and this can lead to a citation advantage (Piwowar et al., 2007; Piwowar & Vision, 2013) and more opportunities to collaborate (McKiernan et al., 2016).
 However, many of these potential benefits are distal, compared to the more proximal challenges posed by sharing data, and the ever-present pressure to publish frequently and thereby increase the chances of employment, promotion, and funding (Munafò et al., 2017).

+Concerns about Data Sharing

-(Karhulahti, 2022)(e.g., Parry & Mauthner, 2004)(e.g., Broom et al., 2009)(MacLean et al., 2019)(Parry & Mauthner, 2004)(Broom et al., 2009; Parry & Mauthner, 2004)(see, Bishop, 2005; Branney et al., 2019, 2023; DuBois et al., 2018; Karhulahti, 2022 for proposed solutions)(e.g., Mozersky et al., 2020)(VandeVusse et al., 2022)(Amelung et al., 2020; discussed in Whitaker, 2021)(VandeVusse et al., 2022)Data Sharing as Behaviour
+Debates about data sharing commonly focus on qualitative human data (Karhulahti, 2022), and point particularly to concerns over epistemology, informed consent, and privacy (e.g., Parry & Mauthner, 2004).
+Issues of epistemology relate to the reflexive, subjective, and contextually-bound nature of qualitative research that suggests that reuse could lead to misinterpretation (e.g., Broom et al., 2009).
+The key concerns raised about informed consent are whether researchers are less willing to be candid about sensitive topics (MacLean et al., 2019), and whether participants truly understand the implications of consent (Parry & Mauthner, 2004).
+Relatedly, concerns have been raised about ensuring anonymisation of qualitative data, particularly for sensitive data or small, potentially re-identifiable communities (Broom et al., 2009; Parry & Mauthner, 2004).
+However, it is possible for these issues to be overcome with careful planning and sufficient resources (see, Bishop, 2005; Branney et al., 2019, 2023; DuBois et al., 2018; Karhulahti, 2022 for proposed solutions).
+Furthermore, the majority of participants consent to share their deidentified data (e.g., Mozersky et al., 2020), even for research on sensitive topics such as abortion (VandeVusse et al., 2022) and GP-patient conversations (Amelung et al., 2020; discussed in Whitaker, 2021), citing helping others as their primary motivation (VandeVusse et al., 2022).

+Data Sharing as Behaviour

 The term ‘data sharing’ encompasses a range of behaviours that occur across the research lifecycle, taking place before (e.g., preparing consent forms), during (e.g., recording exclusions), and after the research (e.g., depositing the data in a repository).
 Behaviours do not occur in isolation but in systems of behaviours that interact with and depend on one another (Michie et al., 2014).
 This inter-dependence means that if one data sharing behaviour does not occur, this may ultimately prevent data from being shared (see, Norris & O’Connor, 2019).
 For example, omitting information about future data sharing from participant consent forms or failing to secure suitable funding for data archiving, may preclude the data from being shared.